derrickcw/jokeapp/README.md

-# jokeapp
+# Spring Boot Jokes Application
-Joke Application using spring framework
+This Spring Boot web application displays a random Chuck Norris Joke on the index.